bonfire-networks/website-blog/posts/bonfire-for-communities.md

 Comments were the first embeddable widget; a second drops your instance's pinned posts into any site, so visitors to your regular website get a preview of what's happening in the fediverse.

-For [Ghost](https://ghost.org) specifically we went further, with single sign-on, membership tier sync, and automatic article import — so a publisher's articles arrive in their community as an invitation to discuss rather than a dead end.
+For [Ghost](https://ghost.org) specifically we went further.
+Ghost has no single sign-on of its own, so we built an API-level integration — webhooks and magic-link login — to sync a publisher's members and membership tiers into their Bonfire space, alongside automatic article import, so a publisher's articles arrive in their community as an invitation to discuss rather than a dead end.
+The same approach could be extended to WordPress or any other CMS or Patreon-style membership tool.
+[See how the Ghost integration works →](/ghost)

 We call it **[the Telling](/telling/)**, after Ursula K. Le Guin's *The Telling* — because telling is what people do, what people always did: sharing what they know, in words, in signs, in stories, in songs.

 ### It looks like your community, not an off-the-shelf product or someone else's platform

-Bonfire ships with 16 themes, and you can build your own colours, fonts, and layout without writing code.
+Bonfire ships with [16 themes](/themes), and you can build your own colours, fonts, and layout without writing code.
 And it goes further than a theme: your domain, your name, your masthead, your typography — the whole space reads as yours, with nothing of ours wedged between you and your people.
 Even paid community platforms like [Mighty Networks](https://www.mightynetworks.com/) rarely go that far: your community still lives in their app, with their name on it, on their terms.

 ![Screenshot of jacobin.social and the Jacobin Ghost site side by side: Bonfire carrying Jacobin's branding end to end](/img/jacobin/ghostbonfire.png)

 When Jacobin's readers arrive at [jacobin.social](https://jacobin.social) they see Jacobin, end to end — not a platform that happens to host them.
 That mattered enough to be one of the reasons they chose Bonfire in the first place: a community space should feel like *their* space, not like "the community tab" on somebody else's product.

+### Single sign-on, both directions

+Bonfire speaks OIDC and OAuth2 as both a client *and* a provider: members can sign in with an account they already have, and Bonfire can itself act as the identity provider that signs them into other apps.
+One less barrier to showing up, and one less password to manage.

+### Fast and reliable

+After over a year of real communities putting real load on Bonfire, we've invested heavily in load testing and performance improvements, so a space stays fast and reliable as it grows from a handful of people to thousands.

 ## Built with communities, not for them